 The Bob Cantor Pencil Sharpener Collection

 This is my pencil sharpener collection, consisting of souvenir sharpeners and any sharpener which I find to be particular interesting, unusual, or just plain fun.
-I have over 340 sharpeners in the collection - which is actually kind of small as pencil sharpener collections go, but I still think it's a nice collection.
+I have almost 900 sharpeners in the collection.
+This is actually kind of small as serious pencil sharpener collections go, but I still think it's a nice collection.

 Lark/Giraffe Brand Matched Sets